ritabc/lox/README.md

 22. Support for Closures.
 In jlox we dynamically allocated memory for all local vars, but that'd be slower as clox uses a stack which is really fast.
 Most locals aren't captured by closures and do use stack semantics.
 Local variables in clox will be implemented with 1 of 2 different strategies.
 For locals that aren't captured in closures, keep them as they are on the stack.
 When a local is captured by a closure, we'll use another method that lifts them on to the heap where they can then live as long as needed.
     - Use upvalue concept: a local variable in an enclosing function.
 Every closure maintains an array of upvalues, one for each surrounding local var that the closure uses.
 This allows us to have a closed-over variable live on the stack exactly like a normal local var until it is closed over.
     - The upvalue will point back into the stack to where it'the var it captured lives.
 When the closure accesses a closed-over var, it goes through the corresponding upvalue to reach it
+23. Mark-Sweep GC.
-23. Mark-Sweep GC which does not free the following:
+    - It does not free the following:
         - roots (any object the VM can reach directly w/o going through another object's reference.
 Most roots are global vars or on the stack or upvalues)
         - any object referred to from a reachable object
+    - When to run the GC?
+Use a self-adjusting heap.
+As the amount of live memory increases, collect less frequently to avoid sacrificing throughput by re-traversing the growing pile of objects.
+As the amount of live memory goes down, collect more frequently to not lose too much latency by waiting too long

 ### Additional features
 ###### generated from Challenges in text